-Managing Pain Before and After Surgery is a free self-paced online program designed to help people undergoing surgery and their families better manage pain after surgery and decrease complications.
+The Managing Pain Before and After Surgery course is a free, self-paced online program designed to help people undergoing surgery and their families effectively manage pain and reduce post-surgery complications.
+Research shows that understanding pain management before surgery helps set realistic expectations, promotes safe use of prescribed medications, and enhances overall well-being and comfort.

-- Module three: For people experiencing chronic pain prior to their surgery
+Module three: For people experiencing chronic pain prior to surgery

 Pain Canada also has a pre-surgical pain course for health care providers